Who We Are

 Professionally, my early career focused on crafting snarky legal briefs, translating complex tax law into understandable English, and publishing op-Ed pieces and niche magazine articles drawing attention to the challenges facing LGBTQ teens and their families.

-For the past twenty years, though, I’ve taught high school English in a suburban high school in Rhode Island, where my students keep me laughing and convinced that being young is all in the way you see things.
+For the past twenty-five years, though, I’ve taught high school English in a suburban high school in Rhode Island, where my students keep me laughing and convinced that being young is all in the way you see things.
 In the same way, my dogs nudge me to be like them – present, joyful, forgiving.
-I don’t always remember to be all those things, but Downward Sizing Dog is one way I remind myself, and hopefully all of you.
+I don’t always remember to be all those things, but writing and researching about dogs is one way I remind myself, and hopefully all of you.

 When I’m not writing or teaching, I’m outdoors – in the woods, near the ocean, or exploring some coastal town.
 And almost always, I’m dragging along the dogs and my amazing spouse of thirty-four years.
-We have three grown kids—one in San Francisco, one in LA, and one we’re hoping will stay here on the East Coast.
+We have three grown kids—two in southern California and one we’re hoping will stay here on the East Coast.

 Scout Izzo